SaiyanShivvy/libgdx-platformer/README.md

 Desktop Launcher doesn't work because it's running an older version of Gradle and is now deprecated.
 Android Launcher still seems to work.
-There are still bugs and doesn't completely work but is runnable and they probably won't be fixed.
+There are still bugs and doesn't completely work but is runnable.

 ## Author